New Youth: Publishing history

-Influenced by the 1917 Russian October Revolution, La Jeunesse increasingly began to promote Marxism.
-Over its history, the magazine became increasingly aligned with the Chinese Communist Party.
-The trend accelerated after the departure of Hu Shih, who later became the Republic of China's Education Minister.
-Beginning with the issue of September 1, 1920, La Jeunesse began to openly support the communism movement in Shanghai, and with the June 1923 issue it became the official Chinese Communist Party theoretical journal.
-It was shut down in 1926 by the Nationalist government.
-La Jeunesse influenced thousands of Chinese young people, including many leaders of the Chinese Communist Party.
+Influenced by the 1917 Russian October Revolution, New Youth increasingly began to promote Marxism, becoming progressively more aligned with the communist movement.
+Especially after Chen Duxiu's contact with Grigori Voitinsky in 1920, New Youth took on a Marxist character and started using the logo of the Socialist Party of America on the cover of its magazine.
+The trend accelerated after the departure of Hu Shih, who later became Education Minister of the Republic of China.
+Beginning with the September 1, 1920 issue, New Youth began to openly support communism when its editorial office was moved back to Shanghai.
+In 1921, Chen Duxiu became a cofounder of the Chinese Communist Party and with the June 1923 issue, New Youth became the official Chinese Communist Party theoretical journal.
+New Youth was shut down in 1926 by the Nationalist government, but over its history influenced thousands of Chinese young people, including many leaders of the Chinese Communist Party.